microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-graphexplorer.md

 You can use the education API in Microsoft Graph to build applications that access EDU data.
 For example, you can display information from School Data Sync (SDS) and Microsoft Teams, or automate common tasks like adding students and creating assignments.

 You can use Graph Explorer to test Microsoft Graph queries before you implement them in your application.

-To use Graph Explorer:
+Use the following steps to try education API calls in Graph Explorer:

 1. Open a private web browser, go to [developer.microsoft.com/en-us/graph/graph-explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), choose **Sign in to Graph Explorer**, and enter your Office 365 Global Admin account credentials.